 If you use ANT, you've probably already copied the required jars from the download zip's binaries directory.

 13.2.2.
 Building and running a PlannerBenchmark

-You can build a PlannerBenchmark instance with the XmlPlannerBenchmarkFactory.
-Configure it with a benchmark configuration xml file:
+Build a PlannerBenchmark instance with a PlannerBenchmarkFactory.
+Configure it with a benchmark configuration XML file, provided as a classpath resource:

 A basic benchmark configuration file looks something like this: